Brick (electronics)

-A brick (or bricked device) is a mobile device, game console, router or other consumer electronic device that is no longer functional due to corrupted firmware, a hardware problem, or other damage.
+A brick (or bricked device) is an electronic device, specially consumer electronics (such as a mobile device, game console, computer, etc.) that is no longer functional.
+It could be due to corrupted firmware, a hardware problem, or other damage.
 The term analogizes the device to a brick's modern technological usefulness.
+"Brick" is also used as a verb to describe a device entering such a state.

 Cause and prevention

 Bricking a device is most often a result of interrupting an attempt to update the device.
 Many devices have an update procedure which must not be interrupted before completion; if interrupted by a power failure, user intervention, or any other reason, the existing firmware may be partially overwritten and unusable.
 The risk of corruption can be minimized by taking all possible precautions against interruption.
+Bricking a device may also be done intentionally as punishment for severe transgressions involving its use, but this is exceptionally rare and typically only done as a last resort.

 Installing firmware with errors, or for a different revision of the hardware, or installing firmware incompetently patched such as DVD firmware which only plays DVDs sold in a particular region, can also cause bricking.

 Devices can also be bricked by malware (malicious software) and sometimes by running software not intentionally harmful but with errors that cause damage.

-Some devices include a backup copy of their firmware, stored in fixed ROM or writable non-volatile memory, which is not normally accessible to processes that could corrupt it.
+Some devices include a backup copy of their firmware, stored in fixed ROM (Read Only Memory) or writable non-volatile memory, which is not normally accessible to processes that could corrupt it.
 Should the firmware become corrupted, the device can copy from the backup memory to its main memory, restoring the firmware.